-Don’t trust the misinformed and the disingenuous.
+Don’t Trust the Misinformed and the Disingenuous

-Toxic alkaloids are bitter tasting and if we are in the wild and eating unknown foods, it is a good idea to avoid bitter foods.
+Toxic alkaloids are bitter-tasting, and if we are in the wild and eating unknown foods, it is a good idea to avoid bitter foods.
 Perhaps we bring the innate skepticism we should have towards our foods to the table (so to speak) in regards to certain food additives.
 However, is that skepticism misplaced?
 Is it just the maltodextrin present in junk foods that makes them poor for our health?

 Why is MSG only singled out when it occurs in Chinese food and not in other foods?
 Could it be something else in American Chinese food that is causing apparent allergic reactions?
-Huge portions of deep fried foods?
-Huge portions of blood sugar spiking white rice smothered in high sugar sauces that are present in pretty much every popular dish?
+Huge portions of deep-fried foods?
+Huge portions of blood sugar-spiking white rice smothered in high-sugar sauces that are present in pretty much every popular dish in the US?
 Could it be that there is a certain degree of racism at play?
-Yes.

-Regarding maltodextrin, we are positive there is a multitude of reasons regarding its bad rap.
-Starting with the fact that it's a little scary sounding and ending with purposeful attempts to manipulate that innate skepticism we all have that is supposed to keep our foods, and us, safe and free from toxins.
+Regarding maltodextrin, we are positive there are a multitude of reasons driving its bad rap.
+Starting with the fact that it's a little scary-sounding and ending with purposeful attempts to manipulate that innate skepticism we all have that is supposed to keep our foods, and us, safe and free from toxins.

 How can we be so certain?
 Well, we've been in this game for a long time.
 We've traveled to see the facilities and workshops where powdered extracts are produced.
-We have close friendships with our suppliers—resulting in a great amount of shared information.
+We have close friendships with our suppliers, resulting in a great amount of shared information.

-Because we are a company founded on information and service to our customers, we want to know everything about production and we want to convey that information as truthfully and transparently as possible to our customers.
+Because we are a company founded on information and service to our customers, we want to know everything about production, and we want to convey that information as truthfully and transparently as possible to our customers.
 This is why we recently updated our packaging for all products containing powdered extracts (as powders or capsules) to include the statement that the product may contain traces of maltodextrin.

 Be skeptical, but don't let that skepticism make you a target for disinformation.
 Additionally, all powdered extracts contain some amount of maltodextrin.
 Trust those companies that are upfront about this; trust those that actually know what is in their products.
 After all, when we know, we can take action.
 In the case of RAW Forest Foods, that means we are able to minimize how much maltodextrin is present in our products to ensure that you are getting more of what you want—and everything you paid for.
 This is our commitment to the plants, to the medicine, and to you.